compulim/generator-azure-web-app/README.md

 # Support of Internet Explorer 8

 Although the user base of IE8 is fading, in some cases, you may still need to support older browsers.
-Follow the steps [here](doc/IE8.md) to enable support of Internet Explorer 8.
+Follow the steps [here](doc/IE8.md) to enable support of IE8.

 # Roadmap